COMMITTED TO YOUR SECURITY

 • Install commercial anti-virus software on all computer systems.

-• Ensure virus protections and security software are updated regularly.
+• Ensure virus protection and security software are updated regularly.

 • Ensure computers are patched regularly, particularly operating systems and key applications, with security patches.